If you’ve helped drive revenue in your company the last few years, you've probably discussed how to make revenue more predictable.

 Beyond that, there have been three natural progressions for DevOps that I think we’ll also see in RevOps:

-Automation is often defined as setting up one task to run on its own.
-Admittedly we’re already seeing bits of automation at work in RevOps, so this one isn’t too far into the future.
+Automation can be defined as setting up one task to run on its own.
+Sure, Revenue Operations already uses a fair bit of automation.
+So, this one isn’t too far into the future.

-And it makes sense.
-It’s common to turn to automation to help create consistency, reduce the toil of manual tasks, and ultimately help teams scale.
+And it makes sense to turn automation to help create some consistency.
+It can reduce the toil of manual tasks.
+It helps teams scale.
+In some ways, this is operations management 101.

-I tend to think of orchestration as the natural progression of automation.
+Orchestration is next.
+It's the natural progression.
 It relies on automation to set up multiple tasks to run on their own as part of a process or workflow.
-Given this, orchestration will be critical to fully align Sales, Marketing, CS, and Operations.
+So, orchestration will be critical to fully align Sales, Marketing, CS, and Operations.

 Finally, investment in these tools, process, and teams will lead to some natural sprawl.
 The observation and measurement tools noted above will show some of the inefficiencies.
-But the natural path of RevOps maturing will lead to a consolidation of tools into a single platform.
+But the natural path will lead to a consolidation of tools into a single platform.

 Getting to the future of RevOps will depend on the maturation of an entire industry.
 There are many milestones between now and then.
 But that doesn’t mean we can’t enjoy measurable gains in the meantime.

-The main goal of RevOps is to drive predictable revenue, right?
+The main goal of this movement is to drive predictable revenue, right?
 Undoubtedly, as the vision of RevOps comes to fruition, we’ll see some amazing results.
 But we don’t need to wait for that future to drive predictable revenue.

-This approach helps your GTM teams to scale, giving them the tools they need to focus on activities that drive predictable revenue.
+This approach helps your revenue teams scale.
+It gives them the tools they need to focus on activities that drive predictable revenue.